How to Make an Effective MCAT Study Schedule

 Once you get a ways into your study schedule, you may feel like you do not need to study anymore.
 On the contrary, it is highly important that you stick to your schedule and review material often.
 It is also very important that you review material from earlier in your schedule as well as the questions you miss on practice exams.

-For more tips on developing your personal MCAT Study Schedule, check out our advice page.
+For more tips on developing your study plan, click here: MCAT study schedule.